For September 9, 2025

 EEB logo

 Feel free to contact me (paul.lewis@uconn.edu) if you have problems along the way: I’m happy to zoom with you or meet in person to help you get unstuck.
+Even with detailed instructions, web site creating can be a bit bewildering until you get the hang of it, so don’t hesitate to reach out if you are confused.

 Note that most (maybe all) of these existing graduate student web sites were created using web site systems independent of UConn, which is good!
 When you leave UConn in a few years, the last thing you want to do is create a new web site, so it is good to use a system that is portable (independent of UConn) so that transitioning to a job or a postdoc involves only changing your contact information.